qiime2/docs/source/tutorials/atacama-soils.rst

      --o-representative-sequences rep-seqs.qza \
      --o-denoising-stats denoising-stats.qza

-At this stage, you will have artifacts containing the feature table and corresponding feature sequences.
-You can generate summaries of those as follows, as well as for the DADA2 denoising stats.
+At this stage, you will have artifacts containing the feature table, corresponding feature sequences, and DADA2 denoising stats.
+You can generate summaries of these as follows.

 .. command-block::